jrandj/aws-solutions-architect-associate/README.md

 1. AWS Global Accelerator.

     * Global Accelerator is a networking service that sends your users' traffic through AWS's global network infrastructure.
 It can increase performance and help deal with IP caching.
 This solves the problem that can arise if some of your architecture fails and the IP changed behind the scenes, causing users to not be able to access the proper endpoint.

 1. AWS PrivateLink.

-    * AWS PrivateLink enables peering VPCs to tens, hundreds, or thousands of customer VPCs.
+    * AWS PrivateLink enables peering VPCs to tens, hundreds, or thousands of customers VPCs.
 Does not require VPC peering, route tables, NAT Gateways, Internet Gateways, etc. Requires a Network Load Balance on the service VPC and an Elastic Network Interface (ENI) on the customer VPC.

 1. Amazon Route 53.

-    * An alias is an AWS concept, and should be chosen over CNAME.
+    * An alias is an AWS concept and should be chosen over CNAME.

     * Common DNS record types:
         * Start of Authority (SOA) Records.
 Stores the name of the server that supplied the data for the zone, the administrator, the current version of the data, and the default number of seconds for the time-to-live file on resource records.